Joshua Mukeh

-Joshua Ebitonmo Mukeh (born 1 September 2003) is a Dutch footballer who plays as a defender for Eredivisie club FC Utrecht.
+Joshua Ebitonmo Mukeh (born 18 February 2003) is a Dutch professional footballer who plays as a defender for club Emmen.

 Club career

 Mukeh played in the youth academy of AFC Ajax and switched to FC Utrecht in 2018.
-On 2 April 2021, he made his debut for Jong FC Utrecht in a 2-3 win against Telstar.
+On 2 April 2021, he made his debut for Jong FC Utrecht in a 2–3 win against Telstar.

 In the 2022–23 season, Mukeh was loaned to TOP Oss.

-In 2024, Mukeh was promoted to the first team of FC Utrecht, signing a 3-years contract with the club.
+In 2024, Mukeh was promoted to the first team of FC Utrecht, signing a three-year contract with the club.

+On 3 February 2026, Mukeh signed a two-and-a-half-year contract with Emmen.